This drink was basically an ad

 The invention story

-A vodka distributor, a bar owner, and a ginger beer producer teamed up to create a drink that would help move inventory.
+A vodka distributor, a bar owner, and a ginger beer producer teamed up.
+Simple goal: sell what they had.

 Why it exploded